Scribery/tlog/README.md

     tlog-rec --writer=journal

-Along with the regular JSON log messages, when recording to journal, tlog copies a few JSON fields to Journal fields to aid searching and extracting (parts of) particular recordings:
+Along with the regular JSON log messages, when recording to journal, tlog copies a few JSON fields to Journal fields (unless explicitly disabled) to aid searching and extracting (parts of) particular recordings:

 * `TLOG_USER` - the user the recording was started as (`user` in JSON),
 * `TLOG_SESSION` - the audit session ID of the recording process